sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Unattended flammable objects in the area are ignited.

-***Grenade Launcher.*** Grenade launchers allow the wielder to fire a grenade out to the weaponís maximum range rather than throwing it.
-Once a grenade lands, it detonates, creating a specific effect depending on the grenadeís type (see Grenades).
+***Grenade Launcher.*** Grenade launchers allow the wielder to fire a grenade out to the weapon√≠s maximum range rather than throwing it.
+Once a grenade lands, it detonates, creating a specific effect depending on the grenade√≠s type (see Grenades).

 ***Hypodermic Pistol.*** Hypodermic pistols launch darts equipped with liquid-filled reservoirs.
 Upon impact, a dart injects the contents of its reservoir into the target.